 Controlled Burn Tips

 Properly controlled burns can have many benefits for agricultural land.
-However, if these burns are not managed safely, they can result in property damage, power outages, injury, and even death.
-Safe Electricity urges you to make safety a priority and shares tips on special considerations that need to be taken around power lines.
+However, if these burns are not managed safely, they can cause property damage, power outages, injury, and even death.
+Safe Electricity urges you to make safety a priority and shares tips on special considerations to be taken around power lines.

 First, make yourself aware of laws and regulations.
-Burns should only be conducted by those who are experienced with fire and burn paths.
+Only those who are experienced with fire and burn paths should conduct one.
 Avoid burning near public roads or airports, as this can create a potentially dangerous visibility hazard.
-Alert all those who may be potentially affected by the burn—including neighbors, the local fire department, and law enforcement.
+Alert those who potentially may be affected by the burn—including neighbors, the local fire department, and law enforcement.
 Depending on local regulations, you may also need to obtain a burn permit.

 Take special note of power poles and lines.
-Burning a power pole could result in a widespread power outage and be costly for the individual responsible for the fire.
+Burning a power pole could cause a widespread power outage and be costly for the individual responsible for the fire.

-Also keep environmental factors, such as temperature, humidity, and wind direction and speed in mind.
+Also, keep environmental factors, such as temperature, humidity, and wind direction and speed in mind.
 The wind speed in the area should be low and in a steady direction as to not let the fire get out of control.
-As environmental factors are subject to change, check forecasts as well as actual conditions before you begin the burn.
+As environmental factors are subject to change, check forecasts and actual conditions before you begin the burn.